Raising Assurance of Support (AoS) debts 005-03060000

 The AoS Yearly and Expiry Reviews will automatically create the appropriate debt letter.
 Where a manual letter is required, staff must not finalise the letter until a suitably skilled officer has checked it.
 For example, by a:

-See Quality On Line (QOL) and Creating an Online Advice (OLA), including within an existing activity.
+See Quality On Line (QOL) and Creating a manual letter or Online Advice (OLA).
 When investigating potential AoS debts, QOL checkers may need to request the following resource in the ICT Security Portal (ISP):

 |